shimion/builder/inc/class/readme.txt

 = 2.18 =
 * New: Shortcode Mapping with so far 435 mapped shortcodes from 144 plugins
 * Enhanced: In line with WordPress 4.6 updates, we're now using the same system font stack as WordPress to make loading faster.
-* Enhanced: Now hides PBS' widget & sidebar shortcodes from the shortcode picker list.
+* Enhanced: Now hides nhb' widget & sidebar shortcodes from the shortcode picker list.
 * Enhanced: Added a delay before rendering shortcodes to prevent early renders that miss attribute changes.
 * Enhanced: Added a label on a map element's toolbar.
 * Fixed: Deleting an element now updates the inspector properly and doesn't leave the old inspector contents behind.